 If an educated person works as a public bus driver when in a contest with members of the police force, (a typical sight in Nigeria) the choice of language will be standard Nigerian English.

-An illiterate driver, on the other hand, will result the use of pidgin or indigenous language.
+An illiterate driver, on the other hand, will result in the use of pidgin or indigenous language.
 The variation in language usage is large as a matter of exposure to education.
 Such a learned driver also tends to be more decent and polite in speech than the uneducated fellow.

 This is the variable that gives birth to a variety of English such as British, American, Nigerian, etc. Though the language spoken is still English, the varieties differ as a result of regional differences.